vaibhavsinghal87/movie-booking-system/apps/movies/README.md

 # Quick Start

-Run following command to start movies MS in DEV mode -
+Run following command to start movies MS in DEV mode.
+Movies MS should now be available on port *_3001_*.
 ```
 npm run movies:start:dev
 ```

-Movies MS should now be available on port *_3001_*.

-Open *Swagger* to try out APIs using below URL -
+Once the application is running you can visit below URL to see the *Swagger* interface -
 ```
 http://localhost:3001/api
 ```

-# Database

-On start, Movies MS connects to *MongoDB Atlas* to query movie booking system database.

 # Test